s-ifti/kinesis-analytics-sample-cars/Readme.md

 }
 ````

-You can restrict permissions to specific resouce and specific action as needed.
+The sample above uses broader permissions, you can further restrict permissions to specific resouce and specific action as needed.

+The service execution role "arn:aws:iam::xxxxxxx:role/KinesisStreamAnalyticsTestRole" requires permission to allow publishing of cloudwatch metric from the app, this is because the app uses a custom cloudwatch metric sink to write avg speed of car seen within last 30 seconds to a CW metric, metric is written within namespace KDA/MyFlink/Events.

 ###TODO:
 Automate Kinesis Analytics App Deployment and Input Stream creation via Cloud formation template.